-What We Had: It was a cold and drizzly evening when we arrived at the Block, drenched from the rain, so we all ordered soups to warm us up; Lobster Bisque and Cashew Cauliflower.
+What We Had: It was a cold and drizzly evening when we arrived at the Block.
+We were drenched from the rain so we all ordered soups to warm us up; Lobster Bisque and Cashew Cauliflower.

 Something Special: The Block has a gorgeous wine cellar with a huge inventory of specialty wines; over 500 bottles from around the world.

 Best Part of the Meal: The Block’s restaurant and bar are very eye-catching, especially the stone wall with the mirrored bar lined with liquor bottles.
 I was impressed that a Charleston institution finally added a charcuterie platter to their menu.
 Fancy.